Last updated on June 2, 2026

 Waste Not

-The majority of decks that focus on tokens also focus either on sacrifice synergies or on massing a huge army to pound your foes with.
+Most decks that focus on tokens also focus either on sacrifice synergies or amassing a huge army to pound your foes with.
 Waste Not works on a different axis, being an amazing payoff for attacking your foe's hand with discard effects.

 For discard-heavy decks, the zombie token that Waste Not gives us is usually just a nice upside.
 But when combined with effects like Sadistic Hypnotist, we can blend the discard and sacrifice packages quite well.